petergoulas/shoppingListDomManipulation/README.txt

 How to run: download the whole folder.
 Open the folder. open index.html in your browser. add a few items on your shopping list. (example 1-3).
 Click on delete to delete the items you have successfully bought / placed in your basket.
 The items

 should dissappear from your shopping list.

+Update: Now you can also run it online: https://petergoulas.github.io/shoppingListDomManipulation/